 The patterns of the STRAT method are often called combos.
 These combos represent possible patterns and trading opportunities.

-These are the four continuation combos that this article focuses on: The Bullish 2-1-2 Continuation, the Bearish 2-1-2 Continuation, the Bullish 2-2 Continuation, and the Bearish 2-2 Continuation.
+These are four continuation combos that this article focuses on, shown in the image above: The Bullish 2-1-2 Continuation, the Bearish 2-1-2 Continuation, the Bullish 2-2 Continuation, and the Bearish 2-2 Continuation.

 Bullish 2-1-2 Continuation